Cause of death

 Tanit

-Carthage's chief goddess, her sign still scratched on stelae long after Rome plowed salt into her city.
+Carthage's chief goddess and consort of Baal Hammon, her sign still scratched on Punic stelae long after Rome razed her city in 146 BCE.

 Astarte

-Goddess of love and war whose evening star outshone empires, until the cult of Mary inherited her light.
+Phoenician goddess of love and war whose evening star — the planet Venus — outshone empires; condemned in Hebrew scripture as Ashtoreth, until the cult of Mary inherited her light.

 Eshmun

-Sidon's healer-god who castrated himself to flee a goddess and was reborn as her divine warmth.
+Sidon's healer-god, the Phoenician Asclepius, who castrated himself to flee a goddess and was reborn as her divine warmth.

 Gothic

-The only East Germanic tongue left to us in writing, preserved in a silver-lettered Bible while its speakers melted into the nations of Europe.
+The only East Germanic tongue left to us in writing, preserved in Bishop Wulfila's silver-lettered Bible, the Codex Argenteus, while its speakers melted into the nations of Europe.

 700 CE